 Ever since the pandemic, working remotely has stopped being something reserved exclusively for freelancers and the IT sector, and became widely available to the general public.
-And as we are now (hopefully) ending the restrictions phase, and traveling becomes an option again, many professionals are considering turning into digital nomads, working remotely, and traveling the world.
+And as we are now (hopefully) ending the restrictions phase, and traveling becomes an option again, many professionals are considering turning into digital nomads, working remotely, using remote team software and traveling the world.

 But don’t start daydreaming about sipping mojitos with your laptop in one of Bali beach clubs just yet!
 Working and traveling can seem glamorous but it’s a lot of work.
 Literally.